adrianfurlanc/obsidian-university/Notes/Why Student’s Waste Their Semesters.md

 A big one.

 I would show up for the next quarter in high school or semester in college and I would have forgotten everything from the previous semester.
 To make matters worse, I had no easy access to the material from my previous classes.
-Assignments, homework, and essays was handed in through the schools course management system which was closed off to me after the year.
+Homework, and essays was handed in through the schools course management system which was closed off to me after the year.

 **I lost hundreds of hours of work...**